bradystroud/bradystroud/README.md

 Here are some of the programming languages, tools, and technologies that I am proficient in and have experience using:

 - Blazor 🔥
+- Semantic Kernel
+- AI
-- .NET 💜
+- .NET
-- MAUI (Previously Xamarin)🤖
+- MAUI (Previously Xamarin)
-- React 💻
+- React
-- Azure ☁️
+- Azure
-- Flutter 📱
+- Flutter
-- Python 🐍

 I have experience working with Agile methodologies and implementing best practices in Software Engineering.